 Is there anyone who doesn’t suffer from sore muscles?
 It could be related to a sporting injury or just the daily strain of everyday life – poor posture at a computer all day or jobs which involve lots of standing and lifting.

-Deep muscle relief massage can provide some real physical respite to tired, sore and knotted muscles and what better to do it with than a range of pure, essential oils.
-Not only will they smell amazing but the calming and anti-inflammatory effects of certain oils will assist your muscles in the process of recovery, repair and rejuvenation.
+Deep muscle relief massage can provide some real physical respite to tired, sore, and knotted muscles, and what better to do it than a range of pure, essential oils?
+Not only will they smell amazing but the calming and anti-inflammatory effects of certain oils will assist your muscles in the process of recovery, repair, and rejuvenation.
 As the oils warm in response to your skin temperature, you will also receive the benefits of inhalation and the impact on your mental and emotional state as your therapist begins work on your tired and aching body.

 How does an essential oil deep relief massage work?